 1st offense for the school year will result in the phone being confiscated for the class period or event time.

 2nd offense for the school year will result in the phone being confiscated and taken to the front office.
 The student may pick it up at the end of the school day.

 3rd & further offenses will result in the phone being confiscated, taken to the front office, and only an authorized adult may pick it up from the front office.

 Students are expected to conduct themselves according to the policy/procedures outlined in the Rutherford County Schools Student Code of Conduct.
 In accordance with Discipline Procedures of the Rutherford County School System, dispositions are outlined below.
 Disciplinary action will include appropriate hearings and reviews, and, in all cases, the rights of the individuals will be ensured and protected.

 1. Expulsion (Zero Tolerance) – Removal of a student from the school system for an extended period of time or permanently by Board of Education action.

 2. Suspension –

 a.
 Out of School Suspension (OSS) - Removal of the student from the campus and exclusion from ALL school-sponsored activities during suspension by the Administration or the Board of Education.

 b.
-In-School Suspension Minutes – Students who are assigned ISS are assigned minutes based on the disciplinary level.
-These ISS minutes need to be served within a certain amount of consecutive school days or the student will either be assigned another level of ISS, or be assigned Out of School Suspension.
+Restriction Minutes – Students are assigned these minutes based on the disciplinary level.
+These minutes need to be served within a certain amount of consecutive school days.
 It is the responsibility of the student to make certain that all minutes are served.
-Students can serve these minutes in the ISS room before school, at lunch/recess, or after school.
-Students who misbehave will be removed at the discretion of the ISS instructor and their minutes for that period will not be counted.
+Students can serve these minutes in the designated classroom before school or at lunch/recess.
+Students who misbehave will be removed at the discretion of the instructor and their minutes for that period will not be counted.